-To examine this point in more detail, we compare the properties of networks created by each pruning method at a fixed, biologically-relevant coordination $z$.
+To examine this point in more detail, we compare the properties of networks created by each pruning method at a fixed, biologically-relevant coordination.
 At a fixed $z$, the shear modulus obeys a power-law scaling with tension that is independent of $z$ or pruning strategy (see Fig. S4 in SM).
 In contrast, other biologically-relevant mechanical properties do depend on pruning strategy at fixed $z$.
 We compare the probability distribution of edge energies in two networks pruned by different methods at the same $z$ and shear modulus (Fig.~\ref{fig:BG_fixed_z}(a)) as well as at the same $z$ and maximum edge energy (Fig.~\ref{fig:BG_fixed_z}(b)).
-We accomplish this by randomly pruning a network under pure tension prestrain of 0.08 and min $E_i$-pruning a network under a prestrain of 0.01 such that they achieve similar mechanical properties at similar values of $z \approx 4$.
-Fig.~\ref{fig:BG_fixed_z}(a) shows that the min $E_i$-pruned network has a much narrower distribution of edge energies and also a smaller mean $E_i$ when compared to the matched randomly-pruned network.
+We accomplish this by comparing a randomly pruned network under isotropic tension prestrain of 0.08 and a min $E_i$-pruned network under a prestrain of 0.01 that have similar mechanical properties at the same $z \approx 4$.
+Fig.~\ref{fig:BG_fixed_z}(a) shows that the min $E_i$-pruned network has a much narrower distribution of edge energies and also smaller mean $E_i$ when compared to the randomly-pruned network.
 This implies that a min $E_i$ pruned network can achieve the same shear modulus with much less average energy stored in the edges.
-A similar effect has been shown to occur in networks with catch and slip bonds \cite{mullaWeakCatchBonds2022}, where catch bonds (which have a small lifetime when under low tensions) exhibit a narrower distribution of loads per crosslinker.
-This suggests that narrow distributions of tension may be a universal feature of models where elements fail at low tensions, and is independent of the particular failure mechanism or kinetics.
+A similar effect has been seen in networks with catch and slip bonds \cite{mullaWeakCatchBonds2022}, where catch bonds (which have smaller lifetimes at low tensions) exhibit a narrower distribution of loads per crosslinker.
+This suggests that narrow distributions of tension may be a universal feature of models where edges preferentially break or are removed at low tensions, and is independent of the particular failure mechanism or kinetics.

-Conversely, Fig. \ref{fig:BG_fixed_z}(b) shows that the min-$E_i$ pruned network has almost double the shear modulus of a randomly pruned one when the maximum energy stored in a bond is fixed.
-In a network where the stress is derived from the motion of the motors, the stall force functions as a tension threshold for the filaments.
-Fig.~\ref{fig:BG_fixed_z}(b) shows that min-$E_i$ pruning leads to a stiffer network than random pruning under these conditions.
+Fig. \ref{fig:BG_fixed_z}(b) shows that the min $E_i$ pruned network has almost double the shear modulus of a randomly pruned one when the maximum bond energies are similar.
+In networks where the stress is derived from the motion of the motors, stall forces function as a tension threshold for the filaments.
+Alternatively, the maximum filament tension could be set by a breaking limit.
+Fig.~\ref{fig:BG_fixed_z}(b) shows that min $E_i$ pruning leads to stiffer networks under such filament tension-limited conditions.